wp-plugins/thirstyaffiliates/readme.txt

 = Features at a glance =

-* Inbuilt affiliate link shortening (yourwebsite.com/recommends/your-affiliate-link)
+* Inbuilt affiliate link shortening/link cloaking (yourwebsite.com/recommends/your-affiliate-link)
 * Commission protecting affiliate link 301 redirection
 * Customizable link URL prefixes – dozens to choose from or use your own custom prefix
 * Hierarchical link categorization to easily segment links